North Christian Church: Exterior

 The church building's basement is slightly below the site's original grade but is almost completely surrounded by the concrete berm, leaving only the roof and spire visible.
 Saarinen was inspired by the steep steps at Angkor Wat and Borobudur, where visitors had to interact with the architecture and work to reach the sanctuary.
 He thought that building an entire church on one level made religion "too easy" and detracted from the spiritual experience of going to church.
 Therefore, he placed the sanctuary above the berm and basement.
-Saarinen wrote that "you should have to work for it and it should be a special thing", referencing how congregants had to climb up the berm before climbing back down.
+Saarinen wrote that "you should have to work for it and it should be a special thing", referencing how congregants had to climb up the berm before climbing back down to the entrance.
 The design also gave the impression that the sanctuary was floating above the basement.

 View of the exterior as seen from entrance level.
 The curtain wall is visible at right.

 On the first floor, the facade is a curtain wall composed of single-layered glazed panels separated by wooden mullions.
 The glass panels are 12 ft tall and are separated into 4 ft bays.
 Transom bars run horizontally across each bay approximately 8 ft 4.5 in above grade.
 The windows on the curtain wall cannot be opened.
 Each corner of the hexagon has a steel buttress, which is welded to a concrete base and flares outward as it ascends.
 These buttresses contain downspouts that collect water from the roof gutters, emptying into concrete drainage basins around the building.
 The main entrance is on the east, where four double doors lead into a vestibule; a side entrance to the west leads to the baptistry in the basement.